Natural solution of SUSY $\mu$ problem from modulus stabilization in modular flavor model: Stabilization of modulus field with nilpotent Goldstino superfield

 \item {\bf Case} $c_1=0$:

-The extrema of the scalar potential are also located at the parameter point with $X_{nl}=0$, and the corresponding potential energy is \beqa \left.V\right|_{X_{nl}=0}=\f{1}{(2\Im\tau)^3|\eta(\tau)|^{12}}\left|{H(\tau)}\right|^2 f_0^2\geq 0~, \eeqa for values of $\tau$ within the fundamental region.
-To obtain a vanishing (very tiny positive) vacuum energy $\Lambda^4\sim 10^{-120} M_{Pl}^4\approx 0$, we can find the parameter points that are solutions of ${H(\tau)}=0$ and also satisfy the minimum condition (with respect to $\tau$ and $\tau^*$) with $\tl{W}_M=0$.
-It can be checked that solutions of ${H(\tau)}=0$ can also satisfy the minimum condition $\tl{W}_M=0$, which will be clear shortly.
-Therefore, the stabilized modulus VEV is located at the solutions of ${H(\tau)}=0$ with (almost) vanishing vacuum energy in this case. \eit
+The extrema of the scalar potential are also located at the parameter points with $\rho=0$ (that is, $X_{nl} = 0$).
+The corresponding potential energy is given by \beqa \left.V\right|_{X_{nl}=0}=\f{1}{(2\Im\tau)^3|\eta(\tau)|^{12}}\left|{H(\tau)}\right|^2 f_0^2\geq 0~, \eeqa for all values of $\tau$ within the fundamental region.
+The parameter points for local minimum of the scalar potential should satisfy both $H(\tau) = 0$ and $X_{nl}=0$.
+As $|H(\tau)|^2$ can be effectively factored out from $V_\tau$ with $P(j(\tau))$ taking the form~(\ref{PjForm}), solutions of $H(\tau) = 0$ indeed satisfy $V_\tau = 0$ in general (except for typical choices of $m,n\leq 2$ at the fixed points).
+Therefore, in this case, the stabilized modulus VEVs are located at the solutions of $H(\tau) = 0$, corresponding to vanishing vacuum energy.